-- Coat hooks.
 Brass or metal coat hooks can be attached above your window to hold curtain panels.
 Attach curtain rings or fabric ties to the top of the curtains and place over the hooks.
 Decorative touches such as bows or silk flowers can also be attached to the hooks for a finishing touch.

-- Clothespins.
-How about trying old-fashioned clothespins?
+Old fashioned clothespins can work well with lightweight curtains.
 Simply attach the top of the curtain to a cord or thin rod across the top of the window.
 Paint the pins with colorful acrylic paints or leave the wood natural.

 You can use picture wire and eye screws to hang tabbed curtains.
 Thread the wire through the tabs then through the eye screw.
 You can attach the eye screws to each side of the window frame.
 Tighten up the wire as you would on the back of a picture frame, by tightening the eye screw.
 You can also consider using a wired ribbon, which is a bit thicker but more decorative.